-Specialized Technical Services
+Specialised Technical Services

-Also located in STS is the senior engineer responsible for QA/QC strategy within the accelerator project and deputy work package managers that provide the connection to the in kind contributors for the Normal Conducting Front End and Beam Delivery work packages.
+Also located in STS are the senior engineer responsible for QA/QC strategy within the accelerator project and deputy work package managers that provide the connection to the in kind contributors for the Normal Conducting Front End and Beam Delivery work packages.

 The group will be available to provide advice and assistance in cryogenics and vacuum systems throughout ESS and will, of course, carry out its work in a safe, collaborative and open manner.

 Cryogenics is the science and technology of phenomena below a temperature of 120 K (-153°C).

-The accelerator cryoplant (ACCP) is the largest and most complicated of the ESS cryoplants and mainly serves to cool the superconducting RF cavities in the cold part of the linac.
-There are 13 spoke cavity cryomodules, 9 medium beta elliptical cryomodules and 21 high beta elliptical cryomodules.
+The accelerator cryoplant (ACCP) is the largest and most complicated of the ESS cryoplants, and mainly serves to cool the superconducting RF cavities in the cold part of the linac.
+There are 13 spoke cavity cryomodules, nine medium beta elliptical cryomodules and 21 high beta elliptical cryomodules.
 There is also contingency space in the accelerator lattice for an additional 14 high beta cryomodules that might be required to achieve the nominal beam energy of 2 GeV.
 All the SRF cavities operate in saturated 2 K He II baths.
 Each of the cryomodules also contains a 40 K thermal shield and a helium cooling circuit for the RF power couplers.

 Auxiliary equipment for the overall cryogenic system consists of helium gas storage at medium pressure, liquid helium storage tanks for the ACCP and the TICP, a helium recovery system with gas collectors, high pressure compression, purification system and high pressure storage.
-Additionally, there will be liquid nitrogen supply at different locations and a helium infrastructure with mobile dewars for LHe supply and satellite recovery systems in the neutron instruments halls.
+Additionally, there will be a liquid nitrogen supply at different locations and a helium infrastructure with mobile dewars for LHe supply and satellite recovery systems in the neutron instruments halls.

 Welcome to the world of vacuum, where nothingness is a sign of a job well done.